 Transportation

-If your pet is not used to traveling with you try giving the best tools for them to not get anxious during the trip, If they are traveling by car you could drive short rides.
+If your pet is not used to traveling with you, hire a pet transporter, or try giving them the best tools to not get anxious during the trip.
+If they are traveling by car you could drive short rides.
 Keep your car well ventilated and talk to your dog during the ride, so they feel comfortable and calm.

 If you are planning to travel with your RV what a wonderful opportunity to bring your pet, they will have more space than a car, but if they are not used to it, then you have to give them time to adjust and make short rides at the begging if it’s a long ride and make sure the locations where you arrive are pet friendly.